puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 Create a Route to expose the service at a host name.
 This will make the application available outside of the cluster.

 The TLS type is set to Edge.
 That will configure the router to terminate the SSL connection and forward to the service with HTTP.

+Prepare a file inside your workspace `<workspace>/route.yaml` and add the following resource configuration:

 ```YAML
 apiVersion: route.openshift.io/v1